RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 - The below Open Letter with over <a href="https://amberopenletter.com/">300 Organizations and Experts</a> was after 2 years of researching social media and after months of looking into the surface of witness interference.
 Long-term, it's essential to open-source what happened for <b>ethical review. </b>

-# Confront FALSE Blackmailing to Stop It (Guide Recommendation) and Stop Orders
-- When facing issues where a person is trying to manipulate to edit, harm, and pull FALSE 'agent-principle' relationships to force no injunctions and silencing, one needs to CONFRONT IT.
-No matter what gender a person is, they should have the right to do injunctions early to stop harms before it gets worse.
-Unfortuneately, this case in paticular has many issues of only certain groups 'allowed' to respond which actually WORSENS the problem if not ALL 'sides' can respond.
-- When a person is trying to coerce about where funds go, relationships, and so on, go forward and explain the full context early on.
-It only makes the problems fester and increase if refusing to respond to the problems, e.g., false and twisted blackmailing (e.g., by 'fixers' in this case procuring funds).
-Often blackmailers and fixers like to prey on people who are afraid to respond and who are intimidated by their information and likeness being manipulated.
-  <br>Sadly this occured in this large case, which likely would never have gone to trial.
-AND it continues with or without any litigation.
-It is perpetual and a problem that Southern California/California in paticular has.

 ## <b>Unseen Witnesses-Victims - Playbook - Folder - Witnesses-Donations Interference Spun:</b>

 The ruining of Cases in Hollywood is nuanced - how is testimony influnced?